Amanda Palmer

-Amanda MacKinnon Gaiman Palmer (born April 30, 1976) is an American singer, songwriter, musician, and performance artist who is the lead vocalist, pianist, and lyricist of the duo The Dresden Dolls.
-She performs as a solo artist and was also a member of the duo Evelyn Evelyn, and the lead singer and songwriter of Amanda Palmer and the Grand Theft Orchestra.
-She has gained a cult fanbase throughout her career, and was one of the first musical artists to popularise the use of crowdfunding websites.
+Amanda MacKinnon Palmer (born April 30, 1976) is an American singer, songwriter, musician, and performance artist who is the lead vocalist, pianist, and lyricist of the duo the Dresden Dolls.
+She performs as a solo artist and was also a member of the duo Evelyn Evelyn and the lead singer and songwriter of Amanda Palmer and the Grand Theft Orchestra.
+She has gained a cult fanbase and was one of the first musical artists to popularize the use of crowdfunding websites.

-Early life
+Early life and education

-Palmer was born Amanda MacKinnon Palmer in New York City's Mount Sinai Hospital, and grew up in Lexington, Massachusetts.
+Amanda MacKinnon Palmer was born in the Mount Sinai Hospital in New York City, and grew up in Lexington, Massachusetts.
+Her father Jack Palmer was a physicist and her mother Katharine Mockett was a computer programmer.
 Her parents divorced when she was one year old, and as a child she rarely saw her father.
+Palmer has described her parents as "middle-upper class".
+Her maternal grandfather Alfred E. Mockett was on the board of directors of the Beneficial Corporation.

 She attended Lexington High School, where she was involved in the drama department, and later attended Wesleyan University where she studied theater and was a member of the Eclectic Society.
 In 1999, Palmer founded the Shadowbox Collective, a performance group devoted to street theatre and putting on theatrical shows (such as the 2002 play, Hotel Blanc, which she directed).

-Palmer briefly studied under Marcel Marceau in 2000.

-Palmer graduated from Wesleyan University with a BA in 1998.
-Palmer then spent several years busking as a living statue called "The Eight Foot Bride" in Harvard Square, Cambridge, Massachusetts; Edinburgh, Scotland; Berlin, Germany and Melbourne, Australia (where she met future collaborator Jason Webley); and many other locations.
-She refers to her street performance work in The Dresden Dolls song "The Perfect Fit", as well as on the A is for Accident track "Glass Slipper".
+Palmer graduated from Wesleyan University in 1998 with a BA in German Studies, later dropping out of a graduate program at Heidelberg University.
+Palmer spent several years busking as a living statue called the Eight Foot Bride in Cambridge, Massachusetts; Edinburgh; Berlin; Melbourne (where she met her future collaborator Jason Webley); and many other locations.
+She refers to her street performance work in the Dresden Dolls song "The Perfect Fit", as well as on the A is for Accident track "Glass Slipper".